nzywalewskisju/Projects_and_Dashboards/AI_Hospital_Path-finding/README.md

 # Robot Nurse Pathfinding Project
+I worked on this project with two classmates at Saint Joseph's University: Joseph Pepe and Oscar Nama.

 ## Project Overview
 This project simulates a robot nurse that helps hospital staff by delivering medication, collecting test samples, and acting as a telemedicine interface.